Table of Contents

 Spermatogenesis describes the process of producing spermatozoa, the male germ cells.
 The process is initiated during the initial stage of puberty and occurs in the seminiferous tubules of the testes.
 Thereby, the spermatozoa undergo various stages of development.
 It is a continuous process, similar to the oocytes maturation in women.

 An anatomical requirement for the spermatogenesis is the presence of the seminiferous tubules.
-They develop during puberty under the presence of the hormone FSH.
+They develop during puberty under the presence of the follicle stimulating hormone (FSH).
 The FSH binds to the sertoli cells, triggering the production of various mediators which, in turn, stimulate the spermatogenesis.

 The development stages are:

 - Spermatogonia Type B

 In the first stage, spermatogonia type A is formed from the primordial germ cells in the seminiferous tubules through mitotic division.
 The nucleus contains the diploid cells which themselves contain the diploid chromosome set and one chromatid per chromosome.

 As a result of a further mitotic division, type B spermatogonia is engendered, leaving the basement membrane during the process.
 The primary spermatocytes are formed from type B and approach the seminiferous tubules.
 They duplicate the DNA which results in a meiotic division and, subsequently, in a second meiotic division.
 At this stage, they are secondary spermatocytes.